iamsukanta/react-awesome-paginate/README.md

 # react-awesome-paginate
-React awesome paginate is a modern, typescript based pagination component.
-You can use it in your project.
+React awesome paginate is a modern, lightweight, typescript based pagination component.
+You can use it in your project very easily.
+There are some predefined `theme` you can use it, in your component.

 [![NPM](https://nodei.co/npm/react-awesome-paginate.svg?color=red)](https://nodei.co/npm/react-awesome-paginate/)